derekjtong/messenger/README.md

 # Messenger
-This repository contains a fully-functional and visually appealing real-time Messenger clone built with the latest web development technologies.
+A fully-functional and visually appealing real-time Messenger clone built with the latest web development technologies.

 # Installation